petrannce/Python_practicals/README.md

 33. Position of a Planet → Find Position of a Planet using Python
 34. PDF to docx → Convert PDF to docx using Python
 35. Dummy Data → Create Dummy Data using Python
+36. Social is down → Check if Instagram or Facebook is down using Python

 Events (Special Occasion Scripts)